SchillingLabProteomics/ICC/README.md

 ## Notes

 The classifier model is not included in this repository as it is being prepared for a separate publication.
-It will be made publicly available before the final acceptance of this manuscript.